Today I’m going to show you how to make fake snow for sensory play. You only need two ingredients for this project

 Even though sensory play can be messy, it is worth it because my kids were happily playing for over an hour with it all!
 Such a great way to keep kids busy on those cold winter days!
 I’m always looking for easy ways to have screen free fun and these winter activities were a lot of fun for my little ones!

-I hope you enjoyed learning how to make fake snow at home!
+I hope you enjoyed learning how to make fake snow for sensory play!
 My kids were delighted to try this project out for you!

-If you are interested in more sensory bin ideas be sure to check out the articles below.
+If you are interested in more winter sensory play or sensory bin ideas be sure to check out the related post below.